sb2bg/marionette/docs/determinism.md

 # Determinism

 Determinism is Marionette's core product.
-If the same seed does not produce the same trace, the library has failed.
+Given the same Marionette version, Zig version, target platform, user code, simulation options, and seed, the same simulation must produce the same declared result and byte-identical Marionette trace.
+If it does not, the library has failed.

 ## The Rule